redcode/Z80/README.md

 	Specify the installation prefix on [UNIX](https://en.wikipedia.org/wiki/Unix) and [UNIX-like](https://en.wikipedia.org/wiki/Unix-like) operating systems.
 	The default is `"/usr/local"`.

-Package-specific options are prefixed with `Z80_` and can be divided into two groups.
+<span id="cmake_package_options">Package-specific options</span> are prefixed with `Z80_` and can be divided into two groups.
 The first one controls aspects not related to the source code of the library:

 * <span id="option_Z80_DOWNLOAD_TEST_FILES">**`-DZ80_DOWNLOAD_TEST_FILES=(YES|NO)`**</span>
 	Download the firmware and software used by the testing tool.